 Dancing for freedom

-Movement Medicine is a free dance practice.
+Movement Medicine is a practice of conscious dance.
 For me, it's a fusion of dance and meditation.
 It uses bodily expression to develop awareness of the self and the world.
-It's a space in which I can take the freedom to forget everything that's going on around me, (even the music) to explore my world.
+It's a space in which we take the freedom to forget everything that's going on around us and explore our inner world through movement.

 Guidance

 Guidance: suggestions for exploring alone or with others.
 Tools and inspiration to support your movement.
 An invitation to try out new ways of feeling and sensing your body.
 It's all about getting out of movements unconsciously repeated out of habit.
-Sometimes experiment with a limited movement, playing around with it without forcing it or causing pain, until you figure out how to make it evolve: gaining in fluidity, flexibility, amplitude.
-At first, you just follow what you're told, letting yourself be carried along by the guidance.
+Sometimes we experiment with a limited movement, playing around with it without forcing it or causing pain, until we figure out how to make it evolve, gain in fluidity, flexibility or amplitude.
+At first, we just follow what we're told, letting the guidance take us along.
 Then, little by little, you get a better feel for what you need.
-Then we detach ourselves from the words, even rebel, to follow our own path...
+Then we let go of the words and follow our own path...

 Inviting change

-When I discovered free dance, I was working full-time.
+When I discovered conscious dance, I was working full-time.
 My children were 9 and 11, and I had sole custody of them.
-My dance class was the pleasure I allowed myself during the week.
+My dance class was "the" pleasure I allowed myself during the week.
 My moment to myself.
 I had to choose between

-- my usual Modern Jazz class in my village, which I'd been attending for 5 years
+• my usual Modern Jazz class, in my village (2km), which I've been going to for 5 years

-- And this practice I discovered a weekly 5-rhythm dance workshop, 40km from home.
+• And this practice I was discovering: a weekly 5-rhythm dance workshop in Marseille (40km away).

-Of course, I hesitated, but you can imagine that I chose the free dance workshop.
+Of course, I hesitated, but you can imagine that I chose the conscious dance workshop.

 Treat yourself